 2. Ability to revoke: You can revoke the trust at any time if you decide you no longer want your assets in a trust.
 This allows you to easily access funds in an emergency.

-3. Security: Although you may want control over your trust for the foreseeable future, a revocable trust allows a you to appoint a trustee, who can then oversee your interests in the event you become incapacitated.
+3. Security: Although you may want control over your trust for the foreseeable future, a revocable trust allows you to appoint a trustee who can oversee your interests in the event you become incapacitated.
 You can leave instructions to the trustee (like how you want your assets distributed), and they are legally obligated to follow them.

 What is an irrevocable trust?

 An irrevocable trust can’t be altered or terminated by the grantor after it’s established unless the beneficiary or beneficiaries agree to the changes.
 Once you sign the contract, your assets are moved out of your estate, and you legally relinquish ownership and control.

 You might be thinking, why would anyone choose an irrevocable over a revocable trust?

 Despite their rigidity, there are still advantages of creating an irrevocable trust:

 1. Asset security: Since assets in an irrevocable trust are no longer a part of the grantor’s estate, they can’t be used to pay debts or lawsuits.
 However, a revocable trust remains subject to lawsuits because the assets contained in the trust technically still belong to the grantor.
 This means the value of the assets in a revocable trust can be collected to settle any payments owed or awarded in court.